• Skip to main content

 Pomegranate season is sweet but short!
 The harvest runs from mid-September through early January, with 80% of the U.S. crop from California.
 Pomegranate trees need plenty of heat to grow and ripen fruit.
 They are best picked at the point of ripeness, making buying them at farmer’s markets the best choice.
 If purchasing from a supermarket, look for plump, rounded pomegranates that feel heavy for their size and are free of bruises; naturally occurring splits are fine.

-Most of us are familiar with pomegranate arils, commonly referred to as pomegranate seeds.
-But the seeds are actually within the arils and are surrounded by the sweet, juice-filled pulps that this fruit is well known for.
-The seeds themselves are perfectly edible but can be spit out if you don’t like their crunch.
+Most of us are familiar with pomegranate arils, commonly called pomegranate seeds.
+But the seeds are within the arils and surrounded by the sweet, juice-filled pulps that this fruit is well known for.
+The seeds are perfectly edible but can be spit out if you don’t like their crunch.

 Pomegranate sliced open with arils in a bowl and on table

-You may be intimidated to seed a pomegranate yourself, but it’s not that difficult once you know how to.
+You may be intimidated by seeding a pomegranate yourself, but it’s not difficult once you know how.
 The simplest and least messy way is to cut the pomegranate open into quarters.
-Then separate the seeds (arils) from the membranes in a large bowl of water.
-This allows the separation to be done more gently without any burst arils staining your clothes!
+Then, separate the seeds (arils) from the membranes in a large bowl of water.
+This allows the separation to be done more gently without burst arils staining your clothes!

-The whole pomegranate will store beautifully kept on a countertop for up to a week or two.
-Once it is cut open and seeded, the arils can be kept refrigerated in an airtight container for up to a week, and frozen for up to 3 months.
-Note: Defrosted arils can be a bit mushy so they work best in cooked recipes, but they aren’t as good to eat out-of-hand on for topping salads.
+The whole pomegranate can be stored beautifully on a countertop for up to a week or two.
+Once it is cut open and seeded, the arils can be kept refrigerated in an airtight container for up to a week and frozen for up to 3 months.
+Note: Defrosted arils can be a bit mushy, so they work best in cooked recipes, but they aren’t as good to eat out-of-hand for topping salads.

 Pomegranates are one of the “superfoods” because they are packed with vitamins, minerals, and medicinal properties.
 They’re also a part of many scientific studies as a cure to certain cancers and heart diseases.
 Pomegranates are known for their anti-inflammatory properties and may even lower blood pressure.

 You can use them in sweet and savory dishes, juices, smoothies, and snacks.
-Dried pomegranate seeds are a popular ingredient in trail mixes, granola bars, and salads.
+Dried pomegranate seeds are popular in trail mixes, granola bars, and salads.

 This delicious, juicy fruit can also keep your bones healthy, reduce inflammation and boost your performance in the gym.
 Pomegranate extract has been shown to increase blood flow to the muscles and tissues, delay fatigue, and speed up post-workout recovery.
 These effects are primarily due to the polyphenols in pomegranate seeds and arils.
 The benefits are best if you drink a glass of pomegranate juice or eat a handful of seeds about 30 minutes before training.

-Fennel, Apple & Cabbage Slaw Salad with 3 apple slices on top
+Fennel, Apple & Cabbage Slaw Salad in a bowl with 3 apple slices on top.

 Simple steps to make Fennel, Apple & Cabbage Slaw Salad